 Clay Barring a car is an important step in car maintenance, but it isn’t always necessary.
 A Clay Bar is a specially-formatted bar of clay that can be used to remove surface contaminants from the exterior of your car.
 Essentially, it’s a way to give your vehicle’s paint job a deep clean without damaging the finish.
 So, when should you not use a clay bar?

 Finally, if you’re looking to just do some light cleaning on your car rather than deep cleaning it, then there are other methods that are much more efficient and less time consuming than clay barring.
-For example, washing and polishing your car regularly will help keep it looking great and will also prevent any dirt or grime from building up on the exterior surface over time.
+For example, washing and waxing your car regularly will help keep it looking great and will also prevent any dirt or grime from building up on the exterior surface over time.

 So all in all, while Clay Barring can be an effective way to deep clean your vehicle’s paint job, there are certain cases where it’s not recommended or necessary – such as when dealing with newly restored cars or cars that have been recently waxed.